Legionella & Opportunistic Waterborne Pathogens Requirements for Hospitals, Critical Access Hospitals (CAHs), and Long-Term Care (LTC) Facilities

 What are the CMS Expectations for Healthcare Facilities and Surveyors?

-CMS expects Medicare certified healthcare facilities to have water management policies & procedures to reduce the risk of growth and spread of Legionella and other opportunistic pathogens in building water systems.
+CMS expects Medicare-certified healthcare facilities to have Legionella water management policies & procedures to reduce the risk of growth and spread of Legionella and other opportunistic pathogens in building water systems.
 An industry standard calling for the development and implementation of water management programs in large or complex building water systems to reduce the risk of legionellosis was published in 2015 by ASHRAE.
-The CDC and its partners then developed a toolkit to facilitate implementation of this ASHRAE Standard.
+The CDC and its partners then developed a toolkit to facilitate the implementation of this ASHRAE Standard.

 Based on the above, the surveyors review policies, procedures, and reports documenting water management implementation results to verify that facilities: